darekf77/firedev/README.md

 }

 ```
-Database columns are created on frontend (with sql.js) !
+Database columns can be created in browser/frontend with sql.js !

 <p style="text-align: center;"><img src="./__images/admin-mode.png" ></p>

-Plus also you can set in *Firedev Admin Mode* if you prefere to
+\+ also you can set in *Firedev Admin Mode* if you prefere to
  clear database after each page refresh.